29 Aug Are You Sending Price Drop, New Arrivals, and Back in Stock Emails to The Wrong Customers?

-Predictive product segments solves this problem by analyzing your entire customer base, not just a single campaign performance, then groups users who have a high affinity to that item.
-Marketers deal with math everyday.
-When you’re looking at your email’s CTR performance, you’re placing your faith on data that has an algorithm behind it.
-You’re limited, however, into insight on individual human behavior.
+Predictive product segments solve this problem by analyzing your entire customer base, not just a single campaign performance, then groups users who have a high affinity to that item.
+Marketers deal with math every day.
+When you’re looking at your email’s CTR performance, you’re placing your faith in data that has an algorithm behind it.
+You’re limited, however, to insights into individual human behavior.
 Most marketers aren’t building advanced systems to leverage their campaigns but they do have a repository of tools they simply aren’t utilizing.

-Tools such as predictive product segments take into account minute variables in individual behavior then wraps it in an algorithm to build an effective strategy.
-A strong feature of our AI is being able to target customers with high item affinity, but now we’ve added wish list as an additional feature.
-For example, you want to send out a price drop email to potential buyers but you also want to target users who have liked or stored an item in their wish list.
+Tools such as predictive product segments take into account minute variables in individual behavior and then wrap it in an algorithm to build an effective strategy.
+A strong feature of our AI is being able to target customers with high item affinity, but now we’ve added the wish list as an additional feature.
+For example, you may want to send out a price drop email to potential buyers and also target users who have liked or stored an item in their wish list.
 Marketers can now do both without the guesswork.

-The end result is you target highly engaged users and dramatically increase the chances of re-engaging previously churned customers.
+The end result is your ability to target highly engaged users and dramatically increase the chances of re-engaging previously churned customers.
 Even more, you can upload a list of customers to Facebook Audiences to run a highly targeted ad campaign.

 Maximize interest in your new arrivals